 Where You Can Play It | Luxury Casino |

-Microgaming’s rendition of French Roulette offers some of the best winning odds players could ever hope to find in a game whose outcomes are fully governed by chance.
-Unlike most single-zero variations of roulette, this rendition features the La Partage rule, which moves the casino advantage on certain bets from 2.70% to 1.35%.
+Microgaming’s rendition of French Roulette offers some of the best winning odds players could hope to find in a game whose outcomes are fully governed by chance.
+Unlike most single-zero variations of roulette, this rendition features the La Partage rule, which cuts the casino advantage on certain bets from 2.70% to 1.35%.

 House Edge and Winning Probabilities in Microgaming’s French Roulette | ||||